Ishiyama-dera Temple: Shiga’s Most Beautiful Temple

 Hondo

-Ishiyama-dera’s hondo (main building) is quite large but unfortunately it is a bit hard to see the entire building, as it is in the corner of the temple.
+Ishiyama-dera’s hondo (main building) is quite large and the oldest building in the entire prefecture, but unfortunately, it is a bit hard to see the entire building, as it is in the corner of the temple.
 It enshrines a 3m tall Nyoirin Kannon statue, which sits cross-legged deep in thought.
 If you are able to get a glance at it you are in luck!
-The main statue is normal closed to the public, but once every 33 years*, the temple allows visitors to come and behold its precious idol.

 At the top of a short staircase just above the hondo is Ishiyama-dera’s tahoto.